Tau-ri-Dev/Mod-JSG-1.12.2/README.md

 > Created and coded by MineDragonCZ_ and matousss (Base of the mod by MrJake222)<br>
 > Models by MarcelMPL, **Harald de Luca** and from Aunis<br>
 > Checkout our official website: [JustSGMod.eu](https://justsgmod.eu)
+> *Big thanks to MrJake222 for making base of this mod*